Xinyu-Li-123/danmuku-overlay/README.md

 This repo provides a Microsoft Edge extension called "Danmaku Overlay" that can create an overlay of danmaku (bullet comment) on top of a video element in a webpage.

+For now, user need to upload danmaku data in xml format to create the overlay.
+In the future, I plan to integrate dandanplay's danmaku database to the extension and automatically match danmaku based on webpage title.

 ## Why Browser Extension instead of Userscript?